Are you thinking of making a career change to become a financial advisor?

 - Professional Financial Planning (PFP)

 Completing the CSC and one of these courses will be necessary for employment in the field.
+The CSC is the foundational course for individuals pursuing a career in the Canadian securities industry.
+It covers various topics, including investment products, trading practices, and portfolio management.

-Financial advisors need to register with the corresponding regulatory body depending on what securities products they sell.
+Financial advisors also need to register with the corresponding regulatory body depending on what securities products they sell.

 The Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association (MFDA) are the regulatory bodies in Canada.
 These bodies are not government agencies, but registration with them is necessary.